51Degrees/specifications/pipeline-specification/pipeline-elements/javascript-builder.md

    - Use the text after `query.` as the key.
    - Pass keys and values in the form needed by the template (don't forget URL encoding, etc. if needed).
+8. If cookies are enabled from the `query.fod-js-enable-cookies` Evidence value.
+   If it's not present or blank, use the value specified in the configuration.

 The parameters to the existing template are: